aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/delete-range/_index.md

 </html>
 ```

-## **Delete Ranges And Shift Cells Up**
+## **Delete Ranges and Shift Cells Up**

-Delete a range and shift cells up as the following codes with Aspose.Cells for JavaScript via C++:
+Delete a range and shift cells up using the following code with Aspose.Cells for JavaScript via C++:

 ```html
 <!DOCTYPE html>